maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Problem set-up
 We start by assuming we are given 3 training data-points $\mathcal{D} = \\{ (\mathbf{x_1}, f_1), (\mathbf{x_2}, f_2), (\mathbf{x_3}, f_3)\\}$ and a new test point $\mathbf{x_{+}}$ for which we wish to predict $f_{+}$.
 We assume that the training data has no noise and contains samples from the true unknown function, that is, $\mathbf{f} = \mathbf{y}$ or $f_i = y_i$ for all $i$.

 By the definition of a GP it is assumed that any set of random variables, which are the output function values for the data-points, are distributed as a multivariate Gaussian.
-Given this assumption we can write the joint distribution between our observed training data and the predicted output as:
+Given this assumption we can write the joint distribution between the observed training data and the predicted output as:

 $$
 \left[ \begin{array}{l}{\mathbf{f}} \\ {f_{+}}\end{array}\right]